Indigenous Student Bursary

-The LLG provides support to youth who left the care of Ontario's children's aid societies and are pursing postsecondary eduation.
+Individuals who were in Extended Society Care and other youth (21 – 24 years old) who left the care of Ontario's children's aid societies and are pursing postsecondary education may be eligible for the LLG.
 This grant provides additional funds above the regular full time OSAP aid limits.
 You are automatically considered for this grant when you submit your OSAP application for Full-Time Students.
 You may have to provide supporting documents to confirm your eligibility.

 Find more information on the OSAP Website.